wfink/infinispan.playground.encoding/ProtoBufMessageMarshaller/README.md

 This example will show how the HotRod client and REST can access Protobuf objects from an encoded cache.
 It uses a UUID class which is not supported out of the box from protostream.

-The MessageMarshaller interface and API is deprecated from Infinispan 11 and replaced by @ProtoAdaptor in Infinispan 12.
+The MessageMarshaller interface and API is deprecated from Infinispan 11 and replaced by @ProtoAdapter in Infinispan 12.
+If you start with an implementation use the ProtBufAdapter project, for migrate an existing project see the Migration example below.

 It allows different type of clients to access the remote cache, like HotRod (Java C++ C#) node.js and REST.
 The content can be converted for each client, the server will handle this.